bsmith89/strain-corr/doc/manuscript/manuscript.md

 StrainPGC had a median precision of 0.96 (IQR: 0.90–0.98; Fig. 1C), a recall of 0.88 (0.82–0.93), and an F1 score of 0.91 (0.87–0.94).

-We next compared StrainPGC’s performance to two alternative, state-of-the-art methods: PanPhlAn [@beghiniIntegratingTaxonomicFunctional2021], which is widely used and operates on single samples, and StrainPanDA [@huStrainPanDALinkedReconstruction2022], a recently published tool that harnesses information across multiple
+We next compared StrainPGC's performance to two alternative, state-of-the-art methods: PanPhlAn [@beghiniIntegratingTaxonomicFunctional2021], which is widely used and operates on single samples, and StrainPanDA [@huStrainPanDALinkedReconstruction2022], a recently published tool that harnesses information across multiple